 Nearly every other organization is somewhere between these two extremes.

-The “not as much testing as we think” trap
+Step 2: Avoid the “not as much testing as we think” trap

 Many organizations are closer to the minimal “one requirement: one test” than they realize.
 A simple script is created and intended to be an open-ended question.
 The steps are expected to be run several times with different values which can be correct or incorrect in various ways.